 If you’re not sure if your friend or family member is in jail, you can also call the jail confirm whether they’ve been arrested or not.

 If you believe you have a warrant out for your arrest, you can access arrest warrants on the website or you are able to call the jail directly.
 You have to have their first and last name.
 Or, you can just go the jail in person and ask them.
 Bear in mind that if you do have an outstanding warrant, they will take you into custody immediately.

 If you know the person’s name, and the date of their arrest, contact the Cleveland County jail, either by phone, in person, or find out online.
 Arrest records are in the public record and this information is accessible by the public.

 Civil processes are when you get served with legal papers, which can be court orders.
 You can find these civil process orders by getting in touch with the Cleveland County Sheriff’s office, on their website or by phone.

 All convicted sex offenders have to be listed and registered on a sex offender database.
 Those listed on these databases have been convicted of a sex offense.
 You are able to see sex offenders online, but bear in mind that you can’t get the precise address, but only the block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that includes a court docket and all documents and filings filed in the case.
 You can access your court records online, or at the Cleveland County Clerk of Court office where the case was filed.

 Each and every state maintains a record of people’s criminal history.
 These state databases are linked together so you are able to track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you may have to pay for a more comprehensive search.

 When you look up someone’s criminal record you can get a listing of all the arrests, charges, or convictions for any crimes, which can include: